53v3n3d4/Zukan-Icon-Theme/README.md

 - Download the [latest release](https://github.com/53v3n3d4/Zukan-Icon-Theme/releases) or clone this repo.
 - Menu `Sublime Text > Preferences > Browse packages...` to open destination folder
 - Then unzip `zukan-icon-theme zip file` inside `Packages` folder.
 Or clone the repo inside `Packages`folder.

+> You may see a console message, regarding `ruamel-yaml` dependecy, when first install this package.
+ST may install it and inform that a restart is needed.

+> `ruamel-yaml` is/will be used to create icons sublime-sytnaxes files in `icon-syntaxes` folder.

+### Theme

+To make icon theme works with your theme, you can use `Tools > Command Palette`.
+Type `zukan` and select `Zukan Icon Theme: Install Themes`.

+This command install for all existing themes in your ST.

+If you prefer to create manually, see [theme.md](https://github.com/53v3n3d4/Zukan-Icon-Theme/blob/main/docs/theme.md).

 ## Uninstall